TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-1.markdown

 > The value in the PC is the address of the extension word.
 > 2.2.11 (2-13)

 So, while the Assembly code uses the absolute value, the actual opcode contains a true displacement from the current position.
+The disassembler formats the value so that it is easy for us to understand the effective address (`0x30c`), but also telling us that there is more going on behind the scenes using the `(pc)`suffix.

 # How to open a library